pwscup/pwssite/2020/markdown/entry_e.md

 - Please read PWS Cup 2020 privacy policy (Japanese) regarding how we handle personal information.

 ### [How to Register]
-- Please fill out this form (to be created later) with the required information
+- Please fill out [this form](https://forms.gle/ocyma4UizWmyTjfY9) with the required information
     - We will use the information you provide to send you the information you need to participate in the contest at a later date

 ### Contact